snej/smol_world/README.md

 ### count vs. capacity

 None of these collections have a separate `count` field to distinguish how much of the available capacity (block size) is used.
 That’s slightly awkward, but I didn’t want to add more bytes to the header.
 What I’m doing so far in Dict and Array is leaving `null` values at the end.
 This works well with Dict because its key sort puts the nulls last, so operations are still O(log n).
 It’s a bit awkward for Array, though; the `count` and `append` methods have to scan backwards to find a non-`null` item.
 But `insert` isn’t slowed down; it just pushes items ahead to the next slot until it hits a `null`.

-I’ve also tweaked the garbage collector so that when it copies an `Array` or `Dict`, it truncates the empty space.
-This seems like a good idea in general, but I suspect it will have some awkward edge cases where you allocate an instance with extra space to fill in, but allocating the objects to put in it triggers a GC, which gets rid of the empty space… Perfect solution TBD.

 ## The Garbage Collector